 An SEN Support Plan sets out what a child can already do, what they may need support to develop next and how that will be achieved.
 The Key Person then sets three clear targets which will be worked on along with your child’s therapists care plans, until the SEN Support Plan is reviewed.
 SEN Support Plans are generally reviewed once a term but can be reviewed more often if the children achieve their targets before the review date.

 We work closely with the Parents and value their views as they know their child best.
 We then agree the targets to be worked and write the SEN Support Plan.

 2½ year old checks are now a statutory requirement and give a brief summary of children’s achievements and needs in the three prime areas of children’s Personal, Social and Emotional Development, Communication and Language and Physical Development.
 In addition, settings also need to report on how children learn through the characteristics of effective learning.

 There is no set date when these checks need to be completed, other than that it must be before a child has their third birthday.
 At TOG, we feel they are best completed after a child has been attending for at least a term so that we can be sure we know the children well.

 A Communication profile is a form that we ask parents to complete when their child starts at TOG.
-This helps the staff to understand how your child communicates their needs, likes or dislikes, through non verbal or limited communication.
+This helps the staff to understand how your child communicate their needs, likes or dislikes, through non verbal or limited communication.
 This may be by eye pointing, body language, sounds, facial expressions, pointing or other movements as well as words.